PoCInnovation/Pool2023/Software/day03/Nestjs/README.md

 ## Step 6 - Identity check 🛂

 Before create the robot module, we need to construct an auth system.
 To do this, we need use the **jwt passport module**.

-First of all I recommend you to **read the documentation** about it in the **nestjs documentation**

 Here are the steps to follow:
 - Create a **new auth module**